The Balancing Act: Combining Work and Study

 “Education is the great engine of personal development.
 It is through education that the daughter of a peasant can become a doctor, that the son of a mine worker can become the head of the mine; that a child of farm workers can become the president of a great nation.
 It is what we make out of what we have, not what we are given, that separates one person from another.”

-If you have a similar, education-focused resolution in 2018, I have jotted down some tips, based on my first-hand experience, that have regularly helped me with simultaneously pursuing my career and pursuing my degree.
+If you have a similar, education-focused goal, I have jotted down some tips, based on my first-hand experience, that have regularly helped me with simultaneously pursuing my career and pursuing my degree.
 I hope that possibly these may assist some aspiring employees to further their career and grasp that dream job.

 - Don’t be afraid to ask for advice; people love to help.
 Ask employees who have the type of role you aspire to, both within your company and in other organisations, what they did to get where they are now.